-Treasure Falls is an easy to reach waterfall, situated fifteen miles east of Pagosa Springs on Highway 160.
-The waterfall is visible from the parking area, but requires a short uphill hike to get near the base.
+Treasure Falls is an easy-to-reach waterfall, situated fifteen miles east of Pagosa Springs on Highway 160.
+The waterfall is visible from the parking area but requires a short uphill hike to get near the base.

-They struck it rich near the mountain, but were faced with brutal winters, Indian attacks and disease.
+They struck it rich near the mountain but were faced with brutal winters, Indian attacks, and disease.
 Only two Frenchmen returned east to tell the tale.

-Pets: Yes, on leash
+Pets: Yes, on a leash